 This hotel is another great Best Western option.
 Independence Park Hotel is located in the Old City, a neighborhood within Center City.
 It is also near many of the Philadelphia historical sites and landmarks in Philadelphia, like Independence Hall.
 I like how the décor has more colonial glamour and gives it a more historical vibe.
 Check rates and availability.

 If you have ever talked to anyone from Philly, you’ll notice that all they talk about is food.
 My dad is one of these Philadelphia foodies and anytime he runs into someone from home, all they do is reminisce about food.
-Eating is probably one of the most fun things to do in Philadelphia.
+Eating local favorites is probably one of the most important things to do in Philadelphia.
 Now, we were only spending the weekend in Philadelphia, so we obviously didn’t get to eat as much as we would have liked.
 However, we did get to eat a few Philly staples as well as discover some of the best places to eat in Philadelphia.
 First, I recommend getting yourself a J’eat dining passport to save big on restaurants in Philly.
 Save now.

 The main thing I had to try while in Philadelphia was a Philly Cheesesteak.
 I love Philly Cheesesteaks.
 The crusty rolls stuffed with tender dripping rib eye, melted cheese, grilled onions and sweet peppers are beyond heavenly.
 I usually always get them at Dave & Buster’s in California.
 Before you get mad, my dad says they are the best he’s had outside of Philly.
 So, it was time to compare.